-A limited liability company (LLC) is a business structure that combines the pass-through taxation of a partnership with the limited liability of a corporation.
+A limited liability company (LLC) is a business structure that combines the pass-through taxation of a partnership for US federal income tax purposes with the limited liability of a corporation.

 Although LLCs have some attractive features, they can also present a number of disadvantages to startup company founders in relation to a corporation, such as: